Polarisru/canable2-fw/README.md

 Your Linux distribution may also have a prebuilt package for `arm-none-eabi-gcc`, check your distro's repositories to see if a build exists.
 Simply compile by running `make`.

 If you prefer CMake, a script is generated and added to the project.
+Usage (Windows):
+> cmake -G "MinGW Makefiles" . -Bbuild
+> cmake --build ./build

 ## Flashing with the Bootloader (Linux only)